-Awards are issued through a competitive peer-review process that includes SWOG and Hope Foundation leaders as well as externally nominated reviewers, as necessary.
+Awards will be issued through a competitive, peer-review process that includes SWOG Executive Officers and Hope Foundation leaders, as well as externally nominated reviewers, as necessary.

-Individual projects are funded for up to \$250,000 (total cost) and may be spent over a 2-year award period.
-Funding for smaller feasibility projects that are critical to the conduct of future SWOG trials are also encouraged.
-Indirect costs are included in the total award and limited to a rate of 25%.
+Individual projects may be funded for up to \$50,000 (direct costs) and may be spent over a 1- or 2-year award period.
+Indirect costs are limited to a rate of 25%.
 The number of awards and duration of program is contingent upon available funding at SWOG and The Hope Foundation.